Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

 - There may be some sacrifice in terms of the quality of materials used; for example, liners may not be as plush

 - When it comes to extra features, things like internal sun visors may not be as darkly tinted

 - You may be limited in colour options with entry-level/budget helmets compared to helmets higher up in model lines

 Just like budget helmets, it is more than possible to get a great helmet for under £200 without sacrificing safety or quality.

 £200 tends to be the turning point from budget helmets to more expensive models in manufacturers’ lineups.

 The main differences between under £200 and above £200 helmets come from the materials used for the outer construction and inner linings and the quality of additional features such as tinted visors.

 Just like a budget helmet, one for under £200 is great for riders new to motorcycling who don’t have a fortune to spend on accessories but still want a quality protective helmet.

 Pros of a helmet under £200:

 - Quality components at a fraction of the price

-- Usually helmets under £200 from the big manufacturers are the entry-level model to their range, so the design and tech used are derived from their more expensive models
+- Usually, helmets under £200 from the big manufacturers are the entry-level model in their range, so the design and tech used are derived from their more expensive models